bjt2017/vita2dGame/README.md

 docker ps
 ```

-Bash commands into the docke container
+Bash commands into the docker container
 ```
-docker exec --it <docker_it> bash
+docker exec --it <docker_id> bash
 ```

 ## Build the app and automatically export it